Matin-Marzie/Remote-access/README.md

 **Motivation**<br>
-we really like Networks, Cybersecurity
-	it was university project
+we really like Networks, Cybersecurity it was university project

 **The reason why we build this program**<br>
 it has fun
-	That people can:
-		help each other from distance
+That people can: help each other from distance, share data, communicate
-		share data
-		communicate

 **The difference compared to other programs**<br>
 supports the Greek Language
 open source and we don't sell your data(just kidding)

-**What problems our problem solve**<br>
+**What problems our program solve**<br>

 **What did we learn**<br>
 Network, cybersecurity
 programming logic
 python programming laguage
 teamwork
-	soft skills (social interactions in workd
+soft skills (social interactions in work)

-**Our Experience and What did we learn**<br>

 **What technologies we used and why**<br>
+we used only python build in libraries except of the 'pyscreenshot' library

 **Problems we Faced**<br>
+lot of socket errors
+stopping threads

 **Features we hope to implement in the future**<br>
 **Bibliography**<br>